-Three of the island's inhabitants — A, B, and C — were talking together.
+Three of the island's inhabitants – A, B, and C – were talking together.
 A said, "All of us are knaves."
-Then B remarked, "Exactly one of us is a knight."If a student finds these kind of puzzles fascinating (I did!), then that is one indication he might enjoy the logic course itself.
+Then B remarked, "Exactly one of us is a knight."If a student finds these kinds of puzzles fascinating (I did!), then that is one indication he or she might enjoy the logic course itself.

 What are A, B, and C?

-- The Formal Language has to do with studying certain patterns in English language - such as the "if.. then" statement (implication), or negation, and certain others.
+- The Formal Language has to do with certain patterns in English language, such as the "if.. then" statement (implication), negation, and certain others.
 The tecnical name for these is well-formed formulas ('wffs').

-I really liked how the LM1 course teaches here about well-formed formulas: it was rather intriguing!
+I really liked how the LM1 course teaches about well-formed formulas: it was rather intriguing!
 They provide an automatic interactive "wff checker" that checks if your input is indeed a wff (well-formed formula).
-So you just start typing in letters and brackets and trying to figure out by your own experimentation what kind of combinations make wffs.
+You just start typing in letters and brackets and trying to figure out by experimentation what kind of combinations make wff.

 The section also teaches about the important topic of tautologies, and ends with a test.

-- The next chapter, Introducing Demonstrations tackles the task of actual proving, or writing demonstrations.
-But first one has to learn the right way to infer, or conclude things from others: rules of inference.
+- The next chapter, Introducing Demonstrations, tackles the task of actual proving or writing demonstrations.
+But first, one has to learn the right way to infer or conclude true statements from other statements: rules of inference.

 So the student studies Modus Ponens and Modus Tollens, Conjunctive Inference, The Substitution Principle, and several others.
 The names of these won't make sense to you unless you've already studied logic.
 Actually they often match normal, common-sense arguments that we all use.

-For example, Modus Ponens basically is this argument pattern:
+For example, Modus Ponens is this argument pattern:

 1. If Statement A, then Statement B.Or for example, "If it rains hard, go inside".
 "But it's raining hard!"
 "Therefore let's go inside!"